Luke-MT/Algortihms-and-Data-structures/README.md

 # University
-This is the repository with all my university projects
+This is the repository with all my university projects.

 Last update: 09/16/22